-These functions difference and un-difference a covariance matrix with respect
+These functions difference and un-difference random vectors and covariance matrices.

 Arguments